FirelightWP/easy-fancybox/trunk/readme.txt

 No options to be set.
 No new configuration pages.
 It just gives you FancyBox-in-a-Box for all links to images (.jpg/.bmp/.gif/.png) _and_ Flash movie (.swf) files _and_ Youtube / Vimeo movies _and_ WordPress Galleries.
 Easy FancyBox uses the packed FancyBox jQuery extension, is WP 3.0 Multi-Site compatible and supports iFrame and Flash movies -including YouTube and others- in an overlay.

-See the [Screenshot](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) for an impression on how images and YouTube movies will be presented on your site as soon as you have installed and (network) activated this simple plugin.
+See [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) for an impression on how images and YouTube movies will be presented on your site as soon as you have installed and (network) activated this simple plugin.

 Looking for some basic control?
 You can find a new section **FancyBox** on your **Settings > Media** admin page: